An introduction to Naples

 Aside from water and wetlands, the course is surrounded by cypress and pine trees with immense sandy waste-areas a feature on most holes.
 There is quite a juxtaposition as the scrubby run-offs contrast the immaculately pristine playing surfaces.

-In fact, this is quite a prominent feature of Naples National that regardless of when you visit, expect the course to be in superb unparalleled condition.
+In fact, this is quite a prominent feature of Naples National that regardless of when you visit, expect the course to be in superb, unparalleled condition.
 Carpet-like fairways and tee-boxes, lightening fast greens, you name it.
-As this is a member’s club, getting a tee time here won’t be easy.

 Hole in the Wall Golf Club